GiadaLalli/JINet/README.md

 # JINet

-JINet fosters secure interoperability and lowers barriers between scientists by allowing analyses to be run where the data is (rather than sending data to a remote system).
-Results are auditable, tracable, and reprodicible by design.
+Easily run any analysis script where you are.

-## Usage
+## Development

-Use `docker` to run an instance of the federated analysis distribution server.
+Use `docker` to run an instance of the analysis distribution server.

 ```bash
 docker compose up -d